 Paris cars introduced a two-seater edition of the “Merlin Plus Two” and named it “Merlin Two Seater”.
 In 1992, the company launched a Ford Sierra-based chassis design that went on to contribute to approximately 75 percent of the sales.
 This model was named “Merlin iRS”.
 In May 1988, Paris Cars stopped the production of Merlin with over 700 cars gracing its portfolio during that time.

 In 2017 Merlin was reborn at its new location in Lincolnshire under the stewardship of Andrew Imms and his team at The Old Gym Works.
-As well as offering the classic Merlin our team are working on an all new model for 2018.
+In 2019 Merlin was purchased by GBA Technologies part of the GBA Group of Companies a major player in UK Automotoive.
+Our team are working on an all new model for 2020.

 Merlin cars are pure demonstrations of sophistication, engineering genius, performance, and art.
 When you own a Merlin car, you celebrate the rich heritage that defined people’s taste in the past and is still on its way to establish its prominence in modern life.